gebertdominik/ckad-notes/02_application_deployment.md

 ### Dynamic Provisioning

-While handling volumes with a persistent volume definition and abstracting the storage provider using a claim is powerful, a cluster administrator still needs to create those volumes in the first place.
+Claiming a Volume is powerful, but a cluster administrator still needs to create those volumes in the first place.

 Starting with k8s v1.4, Dynamic Provisioning allowed for the cluster to request storage from an exterior, pre-configured source.
-API calls made by the appropriate plugin allow for a wide range of dynamic storage use.

 The `StorageClass` API resource allows an administrator to define a persistent volume provisioner of a certain type, passing storage-specific parameters.